Question: What do Tiger Woods, Phil Mickelson, and over 80.9% of the U.S. population have in common?

 1. Choose a number: The very first step in text marketing is always picking the right phone number.
 If your golf club already has an existing 10-digit landline, we can help you text enable it!
 We can also set you up with a new toll-free number.
 Finally, you can also opt to get set up with a new local 10-digit number, for added familiarity in case most of your subscribers would be from the area.

 2. Reserve your keyword: Keywords are an essential piece of the puzzle.
 These short, memorable words or phrases are what connects your golfers to you.
 Most often, your keyword can be the name of your club, or something related.
+Your keyword confirmation, which can be an SMS or MMS message, also gives you a great opportunity to welcome new subscribers right off the bat!

 3. Advertise your keyword: As we mentioned above, a keyword only becomes useful if people are texting it in to your number!
 Let anyone and everyone know how they can reach you with their cell phones.
 Put your keyword and number anywhere where your branding appears, from receipts to social media posts, no place is a bad place to advertise!
 Not even the bathroom (we’re looking at you 75% of humanity who bring their phones with them to the toilet).